 Unknown is used in scenarios in which the SES Disadvantaged Indicator cannot be determined because parent occupation is listed as Military, Homemaker, Other Occupation, Don’t Know, or Not Applicable.

-AMCAS provides electronic application products to medical schools.
+The AMCAS program provides electronic application products to medical schools.

 - Electronic File of Select Applicant Data: This is abridged application data that is made available to medical schools via SFTP.
 Some of the data included in this file transfer are applicant biographic information, schools attended, coursework, GPAs, MCAT scores, and contact information.

-- Verified Processed Applications: Processed applications represent the complete set of data an applicant has submitted to AMCAS.
+- Verified Processed Applications: Processed applications represent the complete set of data an applicant has submitted to the AMCAS program.
 All sections of the application are available to medicals schools as a printable PDF.
 All data in such applications is considered final unless changes are later sent to the schools.

 - Change Reports: These reports will be compiled and delivered electronically to schools each week.
 These reports reflect changes to selected key data for previously verified applications.